Ontotext-AD/packer-aws-graphdb/README.md

-# Packer Configuration for Creating GraphDB AMI
+# Packer Configuration for Creating GraphDB Ubuntu AMI

 This guide explains how to use Packer to create an Amazon Machine Image (AMI) for GraphDB.
 The Packer configuration in this repository automates the process of installing and configuring GraphDB on an Ubuntu-based EC2 instance.